 \section{Optimal Adaptive Online Learning when Horizon is Unknown}

 While online gradient descent with a fixed step size is convenient for algorithm implementation, it has two limitations.
 First, oRGrad cannot achieve both statistical optimality and sharp regret simultaneously.
 Second, determining the optimal step sizes, $\eta_{\textsf{stat}}$ and $\eta_{\textsf{regret}}$, requires knowledge of the time horizon $T$, which is unrealistic in most applications.
 To tackle these challenges, we introduce the Adaptive-oRGrad algorithm, which adaptively selects the step sizes.
-Notably, we demonstrate that Adaptive-oRGrad can achieve both statistical optimality and optimal $O(\log T)$ regret simultaneously, regardless of whether the true time horizon is known or not.
-Without loss of generality, we now assume $T$ is unknown, but the algorithm and theoretical result are also applicable when the horizon $T$ is known.
-Similarly as in Section~\ref{sec:regretbound}, we focus on the linear cases including the tensor linear regression and noisy tensor completion.
+Notably, we demonstrate that Adaptive-oRGrad can achieve both statistical optimality and an optimal $O(\log T)$ regret simultaneously, regardless of whether the true time horizon is known.
+Without loss of generality, we now assume $T$ is unknown, but the algorithm and theoretical results are also applicable when the horizon $T$ is known.
+Similarly to Section~\ref{sec:regretbound}, we focus on the linear cases, including tensor linear regression and noisy tensor completion.

 In the initial phase of the adaptive-oRGrad algorithm, we select a step size $\eta_0$ and a phase length $t_0$.
-As the algorithm progresses, the step size shrinks while the phase length doubles.
-More exactly, during the $k$-th phase, oRGrad is executed with a step size $\eta=2^{-k}\eta_0$ for a duration of $2^{k-1}t_0$ steps.
+As the algorithm progresses, the step size decreases while the phase length doubles.
+More precisely, during the $k$-th phase, oRGrad is executed with a step size $\eta=2^{-k}\eta_0$ for a duration of $2^{k-1}t_0$ steps.
 The implementation details of Adaptive-oRGrad algorithm can be found in Algorithm~\ref{alg:adaptive}.

-The adaptive step size schedule of Adaptive-oRGrad algorithm is motived by the fact that, for any unknown time horizon $T$, approximately half of the iterations are executed with a step size of order $T^{-1}$.
-This enables adaptive-oRGrad to deliver a statistically optimal estimator as if knowing the time horizon in advance.
+The adaptive step size schedule of the Adaptive-oRGrad algorithm is motived by the fact that, for any unknown time horizon $T$, approximately half of the iterations are executed with a step size of order $T^{-1}$.
+This enables adaptive-oRGrad to deliver a statistically optimal estimator as if the time horizon was known in advance.
 Notably, an optimal $O(\log T)$ regret is also attainable if the initial step size and phase length are carefully chosen.
 For simplicity, we assume $m, \rmax, \kappa_0, \mu_0\asymp O(1)$ and $d_j\asymp d$ for all $j\in[m]$.
 The following theorem characterizes the statistical and regret performance of Adaptive-oRGrad.

 \begin{theorem} Suppose the conditions of Theorem \ref{thm:regression} (Theorem \ref{thm:localrefinement:completion}, respectively) hold with the initial step size $\eta_0$ satisfying the conditions of $\eta$ therein.
 Adaptive-oRGrad algorithm guarantees the following statistical and regret performance for online tensor linear regression (online tensor completion, respectively):